 Native American people once used growing black cohosh plants for a medley of medical issues, from snake bites to gynecological conditions.
-During the 19th century, physicians availed themselves of black cohosh herb benefits with regards to fever reduction, menstrual cramping, and arthritis pain.
-Additional benefits deemed the plant useful in the treatment of sore throats and bronchitis.

 Most recently, black cohosh has been utilized as an alternative medicine in the treatment of menopausal and premenopausal symptoms with a proven “estrogen-like” balm to reduce disagreeable symptoms, most especially hot flashes and night sweats.